 Researchers long have recognized alcohol's potential role in drownings.
-For example, some theories propose that boating accidents frequently are caused by factors associated with alcohol use, such as poor judgment, faulty coordination, and lack of atterpreter coinciders may take more risks, such as satisfied with also, the "pseudowarmth" effect of alcohol may encourage remaining in cold water too long, causing overexposure and subsequent drowning (107).
-When drinking at home, poor coordination can cause a person to fall into a swimming pool or a full bathtub, to be knocked unconscious, and t drown.
+For example, some theories propose that boating accidents frequently are caused by factors associated with alcohol use, such as poor judgment, faulty coordination, and lack of attentions reliminers may take more risks, such as sound as farther from shore than they normally would; also, the "pseudowarmth" effect of alcohol may encourage remaining in cold water too long, causing overexposure and subsequent drowning (107).
+When drinking at home, poor coordination can cause a person to fall into a swimming pool or a full bathtub, to be knocked unconscious, and to drown.
 In any of these situations, alcohol may depress the swallowing and breathing reflexes (172).